 The following best practices apply whether you are creating an AutoML model or a custom-trained model that uses tabular data.

-Target leakage happens when your training data includes predictive information that is not available when you ask for a prediction.
-Target leakage can cause your model to show excellent evaluation metrics, but perform poorly on real data.
+Data leakage happens when your training data includes predictive information that is not available when you ask for a prediction.
+Data leakage can cause your model to show excellent evaluation metrics, but perform poorly on real data.

 For example, suppose you want to know how much ice cream your store will sell tomorrow.
 You cannot include the target day's temperature in your training data, because you will not know the temperature (it hasn't happened yet).
 However, you could use the predicted temperature from the previous day, which could be included in the prediction request.